-When people correctly understand that they continually fail to keep the Law of God, but erroneously believe that they must earn redemption by their works, they will always invent a multitude of additional laws to force themselves to obey God’s law.
-However, these added rules inevitable only govern outward behavior, ignoring what goes on in the heart.
+When people correctly understand that they continually fail to keep the Law of God, but erroneously believe that they must earn redemption by their own works, they will always invent a multitude of additional laws to force themselves to obey God’s law.
+However, these added rules inevitably only govern outward behavior, ignoring what goes on in the heart.
 This focus on outward behavior shifts the focus away from God to self.
 It destroys love for God, and with that is destroyed love for fellow men, leading people to judge each other harshly on the basis of the laws which they themselves added.

 By the time of the New Testament, these traditions were regarded as very important, for instance:

 “…the Jews do not eat unless they carefully wash their hands, thus observing the traditions of the elders … and there are many other things which they have received in order to observe, such as the washing of cups and pitchers and copper pots.“ (Mark 7:3-4)

 The Pharisees asked Christ: “Why do Your disciples break the tradition of the elders?
 For they do not wash their hands when they eat bread” (Matthew 15:2; cf. Mark 7:5).

-Paul described himself, before his conversion, as follows:
+As quoted above, Paul described himself, before his conversion, as:

 “advancing in Judaism beyond many of my contemporaries among my countrymen, being more extremely zealous for my ancestral traditions” (Gal 1:14).

 Christ condemned the “traditions of the elders” (Mark 7:3) as worthless “precepts of men” (Mark 7:1-13) that conflicted with “the commandment of God”.
 To the Jews He said:

 “Why do you yourselves transgress the commandment of God for the sake of your tradition? … by this you invalidated the word of God for the sake of your tradition.”
 (Matthew 15:3, 6)